Almighty-Finger/CFV_Pack_Sim/README.md

 The assets and setlist are scraped and made by me

 Images used are from the official website and wiki for setlist + card art

+Progress atm:

+i will have everything at some point

+All list for OG is done expect for PR and Special sets Sets with images are all the TDs and BT01-BT05 + GBT01 and GTD01-03